 Squatting is when a person finds an abandoned or vacant property and moves in without discussing it with the property owner.
 It sounds like breaking and entering – except sometimes it is legal.

 Quick Facts for Alaska

-- How to Get Rid of Squatters: Standard eviction; beyond that, court
+- How to Get Rid of Squatters: Standard eviction; court

-- Required Time of Occupation: 7 years; 10 years in good faith
+- Required Time of Occupation: 7 years for color of title; 10 years in good faith

 Who is Considered a Squatter in Alaska?